 History at Wickersley Northfield

-At Wickersley Northfield we want to adopt a love of learning in History whilst developing children’s Historical knowledge, understanding and skills.
+At Wickersley Northfield we want to adopt a love of learning in History whilst developing children’s Historical knowledge, vocabulary, understanding and skills.

 Essential characteristics of History

 At Wickersley Northfield, we intend to develop the following essential characteristics of History in all pupils: